History of Texas Longhorns football: Steve Sarkisian era (2021–present)

-Texas has now moved from the Big 12 to the SEC for the 2024–2025 season along with long-time rivals, Oklahoma Sooners, which will restart the also long-time rivalry against Texas A&M Aggies.
-Late into the season, with a 10–1 record, the Longhorns faced off against the Aggies for a spot in the SEC champs, with Texas scoring a 17–7 win.
-This win secured their spot in the SEC championship game, playing against Georgia to see who continues into the college playoffs.
-He led the Longhorns to secure a win in their debut of the College Football Playoff 12-team format with their first ever matchup against the Clemson Tigers in a 24–38 victory.
+In 2024 Texas moved from the Big 12 to the SEC along with their long-time rivals, the Oklahoma Sooners, which also restarted the long-time rivalry against Texas A&M Aggys.
+Late into the season, with a 10–1 record, the Longhorns faced off against the Aggys for a spot in the SEC championship, with Texas scoring a 17–7 win.
+This win secured their spot in the SEC championship game, playing against Georgia who won 22-19.
+Sarkisian led the Longhorns to a win in their debut of the College Football Playoff 12-team format with their first ever matchup against the Clemson Tigers in a 38–24 victory.
 On January 1, 2025, he led the team to the Peach Bowl against the Arizona State Sun Devils in a double overtime matchup with the Longhorns defense sealing the win with an interception and a 39–31 final score and earning them their first 13 win season since 2009.
-Nine days later, the Longhorns season came to an end after a loss to the Ohio State Buckeyes in a 28–14 final score in the Cotton Bowl Classic, with the team's final record ending at 13–3.
+Nine days later, the Longhorns season came to an end after a loss to the Ohio State Buckeyes in the Cotton Bowl Classic with a 14–28 final score.
+The team's final record ending at 13–3, which tied 2005 and 2009 for wins.

+The 2025 team opened the season as the consensus number one team in the country, the first time in Longhorn's history.
+In their first game they were defeated by the Ohio State Buckeyes 7–14, a rematch of the final game of Texas' 2024 season.
+In the SEC opener at Florida, Texas was upset by a 1–3 Gators team by a score of 21–29.
+The following week, an unranked Texas upset sixth ranked Oklahoma in Dallas, before rattling off three more wins.
+With a 7–2 record and a trip to the playoff likely depending on a good showing against #5 Georgia, the Longhorns were demolished 10–35.
+The team recovered with a 52–37 victory over rival Arkansas and 27–17 victory over an undefeated Texas A&M. The season ended with a 41–27 victory over Michigan in the Citrus Bowl and a 10–3 overall record, their worst since 2022.